Jeeaaasus/youtube-dl/README.md

 # Image Tags
 * **`latest`**
-    * Automatically built when a youtube-dl version is released.
+    * Automatically built when a yt-dlp version is released.
-    * Container updates to latest youtube-dl while running.
+    * Container updates to latest yt-dlp while running.
 * **`v<VERSION>`**
-    * Automatically built when a youtube-dl version is released.
+    * Automatically built when a yt-dlp version is released.
     * Does not update.

 # Configure youtube-dl